open-contracting/software-development-handbook/docs/general/architecture.rst

 -  Each of our services can run on a single server.
 -  A service has at most 2 repositories: backend and frontend, excluding non-service dependencies.
--  A service's codebase has at most 3000 relevant lines, according to `Coveralls <https://coveralls.io>`__.
+-  A service's codebase has at most 3000 relevant lines, according to `Codecov <https://codecov.io>`__.
 -  A service's Docker Compose file defines the containers for the backend, frontend and any workers.

 When using :doc:`../python/django`, the workers are written as Django `management commands <https://docs.djangoproject.com/en/4.2/howto/custom-management-commands/>`__.
 In other cases, the workers are written as Click commands, sharing code with other commands.